 - Clinical guidance for the use of medicinal cannabis products, March 2018 (PDF 524 kB): covers the medical conditions, symptoms, and products to be used.

 - Standard for security of medicinal cannabis stock, January 2017 (PDF 326 kB): how to secure and store medicinal cannabis products, under Part 8 of the regulation.

-- Public Health (Medicinal Cannabis) Regulation 2017 (PDF 593KB): describes patient-class prescribers, the class of patients to be treated, and the medicinal cannabis products to be prescribed.
+- Public Health (Medicinal Cannabis) Regulation 2017: describes patient-class prescribers, the class of patients to be treated, and the medicinal cannabis products to be prescribed.

 When making an application, you need to reference clinical evidence that supports using the specific type of medicinal cannabis product proposed (e.g. THC, CBD, or THC and CBD in combination) for your patient's medical condition or symptoms.

 Clearly articulate the clinical outcomes you are looking for when using medicinal cannabis.
 At the 3 month review, this will help determine whether it is worth continuing this treatment approach, i.e. if the outcome is a reduction in spasms from multiple sclerosis, has this occurred and what measures evidence this?

 - severe muscular spasms and other symptoms of multiple sclerosis